Apollon77/ioBroker.hue-sync-box/README.md

 -->
 ### **WORK IN PROGRESS**
 * (xXBJXx) update dependencies
+* (xXBJXx) Log output extended and improved
+* (xXBJXx) Added data point for the response JSON
+* (xXBJXx) Added data point "Reachable" to check if the box is reachable

 ### 0.3.1 (2022-12-20)
 * (xXBJXx) Fixed error message that occurs after a successful registration.